awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 A *customer master key* \(CMK\) is a logical representation of a master key\.
 The CMK includes metadata, such as the key ID, creation date, description, and key state\.
 The CMK also contains the key material used to encrypt and decrypt data\.

-You can use a CMK to encrypt and decrypt up to 4 KB \(4096 bytes\) of data\.
-Typically, you use CMKs to generate, encrypt, and decrypt the [data keys](#data-keys) that you use outside of AWS KMS to encrypt your data\.
-This strategy is known as [envelope encryption](#enveloping)\.
+AWS KMS supports symmetric and asymmetric CMKs\.
+A *symmetric CMK* represents a 256\-bit key that is used for encryption and decryption\.
+An *asymmetric CMK* represents an RSA key pair that is used for encryption and decryption or signing and verification \(but not both\), or an elliptic curve \(ECC\) key pair that is used for signing and verification\.
+For detailed information about symmetric and asymmetric CMKs, see [Using Symmetric and Asymmetric Keys](symmetric-asymmetric.md)\.

-CMKs are created in AWS KMS and never leave AWS KMS unencrypted\.
+CMKs are created in AWS KMS\.
+Symmetric CMKs and the private keys of asymmetric CMKs never leave AWS KMS unencrypted\.
 To manage your CMK, you can use the AWS Management Console or the [AWS KMS API](https://docs.aws.amazon.com/kms/latest/APIReference/)\.
 To use a CMK in cryptographic operations, you must use the AWS KMS API\.
 This strategy differs from [data keys](#data-keys)\.
 AWS KMS does not store, manage, or track your data keys\.
 You must use them outside of AWS KMS\.

 By default, AWS KMS creates the key material for a CMK\.
 You cannot extract, export, view, or manage this key material\.
 Also, you cannot delete this key material; you must [delete the CMK](deleting-keys.md)\.
 However, you can [import your own key material](importing-keys.md) into a CMK or create the key material for a CMK in the AWS CloudHSM cluster associated with an [AWS KMS custom key store](custom-key-store-overview.md)\.